dexirocks/refs/README.md

     - Set up your own GitHub Pages by following [this](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll) guide, OR
     - **(FOR FRIENDS ONLY)** Send me your .md file OR create a new pull request if you know what to do
         - If you follow this, this is where you stop
+        - You can also ask me to help you write up the .md file with your instructions instead

 4) Follow [this](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/adding-a-theme-to-your-github-pages-site-using-jekyll) guide to change your theme
     - Change it so that it's `remote_theme: dexirocks/<THEME_NAME>`